shift7-ch/katta-docs/TOKENS.md

 ![KeycloakSyncDataModel.drawio.png](img/KeycloakSyncDataModel.drawio.png)

+This means that only users with both

+- the client-level role `<vaultId>`
+- requesting the scope `<vaultId>`

+get the claims mapped in by the vault-specific (hard-coded) protocol mapper.

 The following table lists the events that sync data to Keycloak in line with this data model:

 | Vault Server Backend Event    | Sync to Keycloak                                                                                                                            |